koallen/parallel-floyd-warshall/README.md

 # Parallel Floyd-Warshall

-A parallelized implementation of the Floyd-Warshall algorithm using MPI.
+Parallelized implementation of the Floyd-Warshall algorithm.